 Termites are the most destructive of all household pests, bar none.
 While rodents like mice and rats can cause structural damage, it’s nothing compared to a full-fledged termite infestation.
 If you notice a termite swarm on your property, it’s the first sign of a potentially major problem.

 Swarming termites indicate that there is at least one established colony in the area.
-Finding a swarm of termites could mean that a termite infestation has grown to maturity on your property and is dispersing new reproductive termites to form more colonies.
+Finding a swarm of termites could mean that a termite infestation has grown to maturity on your property and disperses new reproductive termites to form more colonies.

 You can usually identify the type of termite inhabiting your property based on the behavior of the swarmers.
 Drywood termites prefer to swarm around dusk and are attracted to light.
 You can find them congregating around outdoor lights and on windowsills.
 Subterranean termites are known to swarm indoors and can be seen during the day.